ADEBISI ADEWUSI (Nigeria)

 BILLENE SEYOUM WOLDEYES (Ethiopia)

-Billene is the author of Transformative Spaces, a book that explores the opportunities and cultural barriers to authentic female leadership in Ethiopia, which is available on Amazon.com.
-She is the creator and curator of Africanfeminism.com and its predecessor Ethiopianfeminist.wordpress.com.
+Billene is the author of Transformative Spaces, a book that explores the opportunities and cultural barriers to authentic female leadership in Ethiopia, which is available on Amazon.com and the Managing Director of Earuyan Solutions.
+She is the creator and curator of Africanfeminism.com.
 Billene has always identified as a feminist, even before she had the words to articulate the paradigm she advocated for.
-In her definition, feminism is a school of thought which acknowledges that a system driven by antiquated cultural norms has been of great disservice to women and girls, the world over, and that this system needs an overhaul to bring into balance the perspectives, needs, choices, abilities, voices and contributions of both men and women without preference, repression and domination of one over the other.
+She believes that a system driven by antiquated patriarchal norms has been of great disservice to women and girls, the world over, and that this system needs an overhaul to bring into balance the perspectives, needs, choices, abilities, voices and contributions of both men and women without preference, repression and domination of one over the other.
 Feminism is also a way of life for her in which she uses it as a lens to understand the effects on and differences of systems, processes, and institutions between women/girls and men/boys.
 While she writes on many topics, she is particularly interested in women’s leadership, masculinities and peace and security.
 Billene also blogs on women’s leadership at www.awib.org.et.

 BOCHRA LAGHSSAIS (Morocco)